digimakergo/digimaker/README.md

 Digimaker Content Management Framework
 ----------------
-A dev-effective CMF which balances simplicity & flexibility with high performance.
+A dev-friendly CMF which balances simplicity & flexibility with high performance.
 Written in Golang.

 ### Highlights